Avail

 In the following guide, the integration process for the avail

-network is covered.
+chain is covered.
 The Avail integration aligns with the general Unified API process but with network-specific parameters.

 Get an authentication token to start using the Unified API.